indigo-astronomy/indigo/indigo_drivers/aux_geoptikflat/README.md

 indigo_server indigo_aux_geoptikflat

-## Comments

-## Status: Under development
+## Status: Stable

-* Developed with Geoptik flat field generator
+* Developed and tested with Geoptik flat field generator

+## Notes:
+Make sure that the ON/OFF potentiometer on the flat field generator is turned ON and is turned to its MAX position for maximum brightness.